seyramgabriel/CloudSec-Terraform-Project/README.md

 * An AWS Account
 * AWS Access and Secret keys                   #___In the absence of a github actions role for openid connect___
-* SSM parameter for database username and password
 * S3 bucket for terraform backend state files.
 The bucket name must be unique, so you cannot use what is in this repository
 * Domain name
 * ACMS certificate for the Domain name